yuyangstat/glmtlp_cran/README.md

 <img src="man/figures/README-GLMTLP.png" alt="glmtp icon" width="80%"/>
 </p>

-Efficient procedures for constrained likelihood estimation and inference with truncated lasso penalty (Shen et al., 2010; Zhang 2010) for linear, generalized linear, and Gaussian graphical models.
+Efficient procedures for constrained likelihood estimation with truncated lasso penalty (Shen et al., 2010; Zhang 2010) for linear and generalized linear models.

 **Note**: this is a repo for the version published on CRAN.
-Please check [chunlinli/glmtlp](https://github.com/chunlinli/glmtlp) for new features such as constrained likelihood inference, regression on summary data, memory efficiency, and more.
+Please check [chunlinli/glmtlp](https://github.com/chunlinli/glmtlp) for new features such as constrained likelihood inference, regression on summary data, memory efficiency, Gaussian graphical models, and more.

 ## Installation